shreyalokulwar/cybersecurity-foundation-lab/screenshots/README.md

 - Wireshark Packet Capture
 - Nmap Scan Results

-Upload all screenshots in this folder for documentation purposes.
+All screenshots are stored here for documentation and reporting purposes.